PROTECTING AMERICA’S CHILDREN FROM UNSAFE CHILD BOOSTER SEATS

 Contact Cohen Milstein

-If you or a loved one has been injured in or died due to an accident involving a guardrail, please contact one of our lawyers listed below.
+If you or a loved one has been injured in or died due to an accident involving a car seat, please contact one of our lawyers listed below.
 We represent clients across the country in state and federal courts.
 We would be happy to discuss your accident for the purpose of potential representation.

 Telephone: 877 515-7955